Dakota Legoete: ANC Provincial Secretary: 2013–2017

-Luthuli House: 2018–2022
+Luthuli House: 2018–2024

-At the ANC's 54th National Conference, which was held in December 2017 and which elected Ramaphosa as party president, Legoete was elected for the first time to the party's National Executive Committee.
+At the ANC's 54th National Conference, which was held in December 2017 and which elected Ramaphosa as party president, Legoete was elected for the first time to the party's National Executive Committee (NEC).
 In February 2018, the ANC announced that Legoete would be employed full-time at Luthuli House, the party's national headquarters in Johannesburg, as deputy head of the organising department; in that capacity he deputised Senzo Mchunu and worked closely with the office of ANC Secretary-General Ace Magashule.
 He vacated the ANC's North West secretariat to take up the national party position.

 Legoete had reportedly been Magashule's preferred choice for Mchunu's position, while Mchunu's appointment was pushed by supporters of Ramaphosa.
 Indeed, Legoete became known as a prominent political ally of Magashule, including during Magashule's efforts to contest his suspension from the ANC in 2021.

 In 2019, during the ANC's campaign in the upcoming general election, Legoete acted as ANC spokesperson when Pule Mabe and Zizi Kodwa "stepped aside" simultaneously to address separate sexual misconduct allegations against them.
 In July of that year, he was also appointed to a national task team, convened by Tandi Mahambehlala, that was assembled to lead the ANC Youth League after the league's elected leadership corps was disbanded.

-Although Mchunu was replaced by Nomvula Mokonyane by 2020, Legoete remained in the deputy head of organising role in December 2022.
-In that month, at the ANC's 55th National Conference, Legoete was re-elected to a second five-year term on the National Executive Committee; by number of votes received, he was ranked 61st of the 80 candidates elected, receiving 1,111 votes across the 4,029 ballots cast in total.
+Although Mchunu was replaced by Nomvula Mokonyane by 2020, Legoete remained in the deputy head of organising role until the end of the NEC's term in December 2022.
+In that month, at the ANC's 55th National Conference, Legoete was re-elected to a second five-year term on the NEC; by number of votes received, he was ranked 61st of the 80 candidates elected, receiving 1,111 votes across the 4,029 ballots cast in total.
+In March 2024 he returned to Luthuli House, now employed in the ANC's communications unit under spokeswoman Mahlengi Bhengu.

+National Assembly: 2024–present

+In the May 2024 general election, Legoete was elected to an ANC seat in the National Assembly, ranked third on the party list for the North West region.
+He was elected to chair the assembly's Portfolio Committee on Defence and Military Veterans.